Collins-CI/cstr-pfr-kinetics-identification/README.md

 # Dynamic CSTR Modeling & Kinetic Parameter Estimation with PFR Benchmarking

 ## Project Overview
-This project demonstrates modeling and analysis of an **isothermal Continuous Stirred Tank Reactor (CSTR)** for a single irreversible reaction \( A \rightarrow B \).
+This project demonstrates modeling and analysis of an **isothermal Continuous Stirred Tank Reactor (CSTR)** for a single irreversible reaction.
 Kinetic parameters were estimated from synthetic conversion data, and comparisons were made with an equivalent **Plug Flow Reactor (PFR)**.
 Optional sensitivity analysis and basic PI control exploration were also performed.

 ---